 Ginger: It’s really interesting, isn’t it, because what I’m hearing you say is that, actually, people are having very diverse experiences.
 So, some people who’ve got young kids may be really struggling, whereas you might have others who may in fact relish that autonomy and relish the fact that they can go and put a load of washing on at lunch hour or call a friend not under the eye of their [13:00] bosses, for example.

-Sharon: Absolutely.
+Professor Sharon Parker: Absolutely.
 And that is really, really important to understand.
 There’s a lot of conversation now about remote working versus not remote working, which is best.
 And it really, honestly, depends on many things.
 It depends on the work itself, whether it’s even amenable to do remotely, and some work isn’t.
 It depends on the people and their preferences.

 We found certain sorts of personalities respond better to working from home and, of course, it depends on how well their work is designed.
 That also makes a difference.
 So, the diversity is really important to recognise and particularly that diversity that you can do something about.